Anthonyg5005/hf-scripts/README.md

 - Manage branches
   - Run script and follow prompts.
 You will be required to be logged in to HF Hub.
 If you are not logged in, you will need a WRITE token.
 You can get one in your [HuggingFace settings](https://huggingface.co/settings/tokens).
 May get some updates in the future for handling more situations.
 All active updates will be on the [unfinished](https://huggingface.co/Anthonyg5005/hf-scripts/tree/unfinished) branch.
 Colab and Kaggle keys are supported.

-- EXL2 Private Quant
+- EXL2 Single Quant
   - Allows you to quantize to exl2 using colab.
 This version creates a exl2 quant to upload to private repo.
 Should work on any Linux jupyterlab server with CUDA, ROCM should be supported by exl2 but not tested.
+Only 7B tested on colab.

+- EXL2 Local Quant Windows
+  - Easily creates environment to quantize models to exl2 using Windows to your local machine.

 - Upload folder to repo
   - Uploads user specified folder to specified repo, can create private repos too.
 Not the same as git commit and push, instead uploads any additional files.